starr-dusT/dotfiles/provision/arch/readme.md

 Jumpstart scripts to install Arch with packages and configs I use.

+## Status

+:warning: :warning: :warning:

+I don't actively use this anymore.
+This is likely falling into disrepair.

 ## Usage

 1. Install Arch with `archinstall` and the following settings: